sominmoon/stats220/index.md

 * Below is a gif from my favourite ghibli movie, *Kiki's Delivery Service* of a character named: Kiki 💜

-  * I created this gif by using a R package: [{magick}] ("https://c.tenor.com/xu7knlWzzDAAAAAd/kikis-delivery-service-ghibli.gif).
+  * This gif is an adaption of an existing meme format by using a R package: [{magick}] (https://c.tenor.com/xu7knlWzzDAAAAAd/kikis-delivery-service-ghibli.gif).

 ![](https://c.tenor.com/xu7knlWzzDAAAAAd/kikis-delivery-service-ghibli.gif)